17 Sights in Pforzheim, Germany (with Map and Images)

 Show sight on map

 St. Antonius in Brötzingen, a district of Pforzheim in Baden-Württemberg, is a Catholic parish church.
 There were plans for the construction of a Catholic church in Brötzingen as early as the 19th century, but the church could not be built until 1934/35.
-Their interior was fundamentally redesigned, especially in the 1970s.
+Its interior was fundamentally redesigned, especially in the 1970s.

 Wikipedia: St. Antonius (Brötzingen) (DE)